 Make Use of Your Body Language to Ace Your Presentation

 Once you’ve nailed down your topic, make sure you've got a well-designed slide deck.
-You can save a lot of time by using a professionally designed PowerPoint template such as those found on Envato Elements or GraphicRiver so be sure to check them out.
+You can save a lot of time by using a professionally designed PowerPoint templates.
+Choose from one found on Envato Elements or GraphicRiver to speed up your work.

 Lastly, don’t underestimate the importance of body language in a professional presentation.
 Your body language says a lot about you, not to mention it's got the power to help you deliver an engaging presentation.
-Put your body language to good use by making use of the space, maintaining eye contact, speaking clearly and with confidence, and by standing tall without slouching.
+Put your body language to good use with the tips we've shared.
+Step into space, maintain eye contact, and speak clearly with confidence.